-Subject to any applicable regulations, the Sub-Funds will invest in the shares of companies within the respective countries or regions which are not quoted on a stock exchange approved by the Investment Managers, but only where the Investment Managers consider there to be a reasonable expectation of these securities being quoted.
+Subject to any applicable regulations, the Sub-Funds will invest in the shares of companies within the respective countries or regions which are not quoted on a stock exchange approved by the Investment Manager(s) and/or the Sub-Investment Manager(s), but only where the Investment

+Manager(s) and/or the Sub-Investment Manager(s) consider there to be a reasonable expectation of these securities being quoted.
 The Sub-Funds may invest in debt securities (whether or not of investment grade) and depository receipts of companies within their respective countries or regions which may be listed or traded outside such countries or regions.
-There may be periods where it might be appropriate for the Sub-Funds at the recommendation of the Investment Managers to hold large positions in cash under situations including, but not limited to, when the Investment Managers consider the securities price does not reflect their fair value effectively; market liquidity becomes a concern; and/or there is a lack of investment opportunity.
+There may be periods where it might be appropriate for the Sub-Funds at the recommendation of the Investment Manager(s) and/or the Sub-Investment Manager(s) to hold large positions in cash under situations including, but not limited to, when the Investment Manager(s) and/or the Sub-Investment Manager(s) consider the securities price does not reflect their fair value effectively; market liquidity becomes a concern; and/or there is a lack of investment opportunity.